pohl-michel/time-series-forecasting-with-UORO-RTRL-LMS-and-linear-regression/README.md

  2) the second corresponds to the file "hyperparameter_optimization_main.m".
  3) the third corresponds to the file "convert_csv_to_mat.m"

-"prediction_main.m" performs prediction for a given prediction method and set of hyper-parameters, which can be selected manually in the files "pred_par.xlsx" and "load_pred_par.m".
+"prediction_main.m" performs prediction for a given prediction method and set of hyperparameters, which can be selected manually in the files "pred_par.xlsx" and "load_pred_par.m".
 The results are saved in the folders "2.
 Prediction results (figures)", "3.
 Prediction results (images)", and "5.
 Log txt files".
 The log files contain information relative to the numerical accuracy of the prediction.
 The behavior of that main function can be set manually in the file "load_behavior_parameters.m".
 The time-series sequences used can be selected in the file "load_path_parameters.m", by commenting or uncommenting the corresponding text strings.
 Parameters relative to display can be selected manually in the file "disp_par.xlsx".

-"hyperparameter_optimization_main.m" performs grid search on the cross-validation set to determine the optimal hyper-parameters for each sequence and provide information about the influence of each hyper-parameter on the prediction accuracy.
+"hyperparameter_optimization_main.m" performs grid search on the cross-validation set to determine the optimal hyperparameters for each sequence and provide information about the influence of each hyperparameter on the prediction accuracy.
-The set of hyper-parameters used can be selected manually in the file "load_hyperpar_cv_info.m".
+The set of hyperparameters used can be selected manually in the file "load_hyperpar_cv_info.m".

 "hyperparameter_optimization_main.m" uses parallel computations to make grid search faster.
 Therefore, the parallel processing toolbox of Matlab is normally required to use "hyperparameter_optimization_main.m".